cheesesashimi/zacks-openshift-helpers/README.md

 In the future, I plan to make each individual binary available for download in addition to the current archive scheme.

+### Containers

+If you'd rather `podman pull` something, these binaries are baked into the following images along with some of my other favorite K8s helpers:

+- `quay.io/zzlotnik/toolbox:mco-fedora-39`
+- `quay.io/zzlotnik/toolbox:mco-fedora-40`

+**Note:** Although these images are rebuilt daily, there will be up to a 24-hour delay between when the latest binaries are made available here and when they are available in those images.
+However, I plan to produce a container image specifically from this repo for future consumption.

 ## Further Notes

-There is an `experimental` directory which contains purely experimental code.
+- There is an `experimental` directory which contains purely experimental code.
 Use at your own risk.
+- I purposely put all of my code under an `internal/` directory as I do not want this repository to be depended on for right now.
+However, that might change in the future.
+- I have a cron job that periodically deletes recently-run GitHub Actions.